Can you spare a few minutes?

 you aren't married or in a civil partnership, and

-you are in the process of splitting up with your partner who you have lived with.
+you are breaking up with a partner who you have lived with.

 It will be helpful whether you are still living together or if one of you has already moved out.